 However, after nearly 80 years of continuous use, the original eastbound bridge started to show its age.
 The North Carolina Department of Transportation (NCDOT) was faced with a dilemma; continue to use the existing bridge and face constant repairs and traffic interruptions, or replace the bridge all-together.
 When the NCDOT determined it was time to replace the aging structure, the project was put on an accelerated design and construction schedule.
 NCDOT needed a bridge design firm with proven bascule bridge engineering experience, a sensitivity to stakeholder needs, and the capacity to develop the design in a shortened time frame; they found these qualities in Modjeski and Masters.

 M&M provided preliminary and final design services for structural, mechanical, and electrical design for the bridge replacement.
-Also part of this project, the westbound bridge will be temporarily closed to traffic and rehabilitated once the new eastbound bridge is completed.
-Both bridges will be operated from a new control tower located on the new eastbound bridge.
+Also part of this project, the westbound bridge was temporarily closed to traffic and rehabilitated when the new eastbound bridge was completed.
+Both bridges are now operated from a new control tower located on the new eastbound bridge.